isc-projects/stork/README.md

 Stork is an open source ISC project providing a monitoring application and dashboard for ISC Kea DHCP and (eventually) ISC BIND 9.
-A limited configuration management for Kea is available and is currently under heavy development.
+A limited configuration management for Kea is available and is expected to grow substantially in the near future.

 The project is currently in rapid development, with monthly releases rolling out new features.
 See [wiki pages](https://gitlab.isc.org/isc-projects/stork/-/wikis/home) for useful